sreeharshrajan/sreeharshrajan/README.md

 **About me**
-- 🔭 I’m currently working on MERN Stack.
+- 🔭 I’m currently working on LAMP Stack.
-- 🌱 I’m currently learning Python while mastering Full Stack Development.
+- 🌱 I’m currently msatering Reactjs.
 - 💬 Ask me about "Why does no one talks about the Rich guys who fund global warming?"
 - 😄 Pronouns: He/Him